 Anyway, I got my first film gig when I finished my first semester of college.
 I wound up on the set of a movie because my new surf buddy was really into film making.
 I met the director, told him I do music and I'm interested in trying film score.
 I said I'd do it for free.
 My first scoring job was for a feature length film, and I did it for free.
 Talk about jumping in headfirst.
 The film won awards at the film festival that year.
 I made sure to be there with business cards to hand out.
 I didn't know what I was getting myself into, though.
 I was about to have the most stressful two years of my life.

 Junior year.
 My friend's film company was starting to take off; their RED ONE camera put them way ahead of the competition.
 I dabbled with 2D and 3D animation, further delving into the world of film making.
 I learn how to engineer sound and record foley.
 My musical abilities exponentially grew with the help of the theory classes I took.
 I wrote my first movie script.
 I was officially a one man movie making monster.
-I'd get paid gigs left and right for graphic design, music, animation, compositing, voice acting, etc. Never a lot.
-On average I was making $300-500 per piece of music, typically 30 seconds to a minute in length.
-After I began getting calls directly from the advertising agency, paychecks quickly shot up into the thousands.
-So I started fucking around.
+I'd get paid for graphic design, music, animation, compositing, voice acting, etc. On average I was making $300-500 per piece of music, typically 30 seconds to a minute in length.

 Being a professional composer in addition to an electrical engineering student trying to graduate while maintaining a social life had taken its toll.
 I was taking 2 credits more than the maximum amount of credits the university allows you to take.
-I got an exception because I'm smart.
 That's 21 credits of electrical engineering courses.
 Electrophysics and electromagnetics, to be precise.
-Semiconductor physics is the hardest class I've ever taken in my life.
+Semiconductor physics is the hardest class I've taken in my life.
 It's too abstract and yet makes so much sense, I hate it.
 But I love it.
 Life was not fun.
 I was sleeping maybe 4 days a week, and my bloodstream had been diluted by Monster and Red Bull.
 But hey, I built my first autonomous robot.

 I continued to compose for money, making a good living doing so.
-One night, amidst a drunken stupor, I see that I have many missed calls from my colleagues.
+One night I see that I have many missed calls from my colleagues.
 Not only was my music nominated for Best Musical Score, but it won by a total landslide.

 Boredom got the better of me one day, so I fiddled with circuits.
 I started to wonder if I could drive an LED using an analog audio signal if it were amplified to the proper voltage.
-I built a quick three band OpAmp filter using a quadamp chip and your everyday resistors and capacitors.
+I built a quick three band OpAmp using an IC and your everyday resistors and capacitors.
 It worked.

 http://www.youtube.com/v/TOeiQsmaYCgAfter securing a research position to develop home automation software and interactive lighting, I went all out making the brighest, coolest, most configurable light show around.
 This was the first demo in my office.
 Buggy audio analysis software, but it's still an awesome milestone.